Darknez07/CyberSec-Ciphers-hashes/cryptozen/Readme.md

 * Also all the test cases for each of the Cipher
 * Attacking each cipher with a unique English recognizer
 * Thus making probablistic guessess on the possible answers
+* A good found ``python setup.py sdist``
+    * Distributes the package files such that to pip install from a tarball file(linux base gzip files)